-In the course of our discussion of these issues and priorities for change will be decided by LINK and its members, but might the process be shared with other parts of civic society in Scotland?
-Is there a desire for a comprehensive review of our governance?
-The paper will certainly be published and widely distributed.
-If interest in the issues discussed is significant, LINK is strongly minded to lay a petition before the Scottish Parliament requesting that consideration be given to the establishment of a Parliamentary Commission on Scottish Governance, to review the matter of our governance comprehensively and to place recommendations for change before the Scottish Parliament.
-So our question to all parts of the policy community is as follows.
+In the course of our discussion of these issues, priorities for change are being decided by LINK and its member organisations, but we have become convinced that our ideas have a far wider applicability than just the environment movement and should be shared with other parts of civic society in Scotland.
+We have asked ourselves if there might be a wider desire for a more comprehensive review of our governance arrangements.
+We will try to ensure that this paper is widely distributed.
+If interest in the issues discussed is significant, LINK is strongly minded to pursue a mechanism to promote reform - such as the establishment of a Parliamentary Commission on Scottish Governance - and to review the matter of our governance together.
+It is for this reason that the recommendations that have emerged from our discussions are made by LINK to the Scottish policy community as a whole (of which LINK is a proud and active member).